-- 152. The Revised Plan relies on the contents of the 2018 NCDE Conservation Strategy as basis for its grizzly bear habitat management direction. - 153.
-In 2013, the Interagency Grizzly Bear Committee, NCDE Sub-Committee developed a draft Conservation Strategy outlining a post-delisting management framework for grizzlies in the NCDE.
+152. The Revised Plan relies on the contents of the 2018 NCDE Conservation Strategy as basis for its grizzly bear habitat management direction.

+153. In 2013, the Interagency Grizzly Bear Committee, NCDE Sub-Committee developed a draft Conservation Strategy outlining a post-delisting management framework for grizzlies in the NCDE.
 The NCDE Conservation Strategy was finalized in July 2018.
-The Forest Service is a signatory to the NCDE Conservation Strategy. - 154.
-The Forest Service relied on the 2013 draft NCDE Conservation framework of the July 2018 NCDE Conservation Strategy for managing grizzly bear habitat on National Forest System lands in its final ROD for the Revised Plan. - 155.
-The management framework consists of a number of management zones in which differing levels of protections for grizzly bears are applied: (1) the Primary Conservation Area ("PCA") the same area as the recovery zone identified in the FWS's 1993 Grizzly Bear Recovery Plan; (2) Management Zone 1 a defined area surrounding the PCA within which the grizzly bear population status and trend are monitored; (3) Demographic Connectivity Areas ("DCAs") including the Salish and Ninemile DCAs, portions of zone 1 with specific habitat measures to allow female grizzly bear occupancy and eventual dispersal to other ecosystems in the lower 48; (4) Management Zone 2 - an area where grizzly bears are expected to be present at low densities; and (5) Management Zone 3 - areas where management emphasis is primarily focused on conflict response.
+The Forest Service is a signatory to the NCDE Conservation Strategy.

+154. The Forest Service relied on the 2013 draft NCDE Conservation Strategy during the notice and comment periods for the proposed Revised Plan, draft EIS, and during the objection period.
+The Forest Service adopted the management framework of the July 2018 NCDE Conservation Strategy for managing grizzly bear habitat on National Forest System lands in its final ROD for the Revised Plan.

+155. The management framework consists of a number of management zones in which differing levels of protections for grizzly bears are applied: (1) the Primary Conservation Area ("PCA") - the same area as the recovery zone identified in the FWS's 1993 Grizzly Bear Recovery Plan; (2) Management Zone 1 - a defined area surrounding the PCA within which the grizzly bear population status and trend are monitored; (3) Demographic Connectivity Areas ("DCAs") - including the Salish and Ninemile DCAs, portions of zone 1 with specific habitat measures to allow female grizzly bear occupancy and eventual dispersal to other ecosystems in the lower 48; (4) Management Zone 2 - an area where grizzly bears are expected to be present at low densities; and (5) Management Zone 3 - areas where management emphasis is primarily focused on conflict response.